 Sit Down: Start your group by standing, and instructing individuals to sit down exactly as 60 seconds expires.

 Open the Virtual Adaptation tab to learn how to present this activity online.

-Set up the challenge and ask each person to place their hands on their head (or cross their arms on their chest) when the 60 seconds has expired.
+Set up the challenge and ask each person to place their hands on their head (or cross their arms on their chest) when the 60 seconds have expired.
 Or vice versa.

 Or, in advance, ask your participants to push back their chairs from their screens to prepare to move.
-This time, each person will stand upright when 60 seconds has expired, or if you prefer, sit down.
-Either way, the impact is just as dramatic and equally persuasive on the herd-mentality.
+This time, each person will stand upright when 60 seconds have expired, or if you prefer, sit down.
+Either way, the impact is just as dramatic and equally persuasive on the herd mentality.

 For a high-tech option, start by asking every person to switch off their cameras, ie only their avatars will be seen on screen.
 When the 60 seconds have elapsed, instruct each person to switch on their cameras and therefore appear to the whole group (and you.)
 I find this is much easier to record who actually responds closest to the allotted time (not to mention the first and last respondents.)